 - Eldritch Abomination: A downplayed version.
 It has a simplistic yet terrifying design, especially its mouth.
 Even Discord didn't know what it was, and it managed to make him sick.

 - Flower Mouth: Most of its head is occupied by a large, three-lobed mouth.
 When it attacks, its entire head opens like a flower, a comparison heightened by the trio of writhing tentacle-like tongues in the center.

 - Multipurpose Tongue: It has three long, black wormlike tongues, which are fully prehensile and which it uses in combat to grab and entangle its foes, snatching them out of their air and attempting to pull them towards its mouth.

-- Our Monsters Are Weird: A massive purple worm with a ruff of fur around its neck, six eyes arranged radially around its head in sets of two, and a three-lobed mouth that opens like a flower to reveal a trio of yellow fangs down the middle of each jaw and a trio of writhing, prehensile wormlike tongues.
+- Our Monsters Are Weird: A massive purple worm with a ruff of fur around its neck, six eyes arranged radially around its head in sets of two, and a three-lobed mouth that opens like a flower to reveal three yellow fangs down the middle of each jaw and a trio of writhing, prehensile wormlike tongues.

 - Sand Worm: A massive, wormlike monster that burrows through stone and soil with speed and ease, bursting out to attack potential prey passing above.

 - Stock Scream: It lets out a Wilhelm Scream when it's forced back underground; it's easy to miss since the beast's normal roaring sounds are layered on the scream.

 Tiger head: Oh, you don't have to worry about that.